rschisholm@wisc.edu

 collaboration, and the SDSS collaboration.

-cosmographic landscape; The following is a list of several projects I'm working on.
+The following is a list of several projects I'm working on, or have recently completed.

 Magellanic Cloud-analogs in a cosmological context.